mmiz02/eportfolio/api-security.md

 ## Security Requirements & Mitigations

 **Authentication and Authorisation**
 - API keys should be properly secured (such as in an external config file) to protect against unauthorised access.
-OAuth and multi-factor authentication should be used for authorisation (What are API security threats?, n.d.)
+OAuth and multi-factor authentication could be used for authorisation (What are API security threats?, n.d.)
 - Care should be taken not to expose keys in URLs when sharing scripts.
 - Keys should be rotated regularly and restricted by domain or IP (as supported by IPstack).